On the Tree Structure of Orderings and Valuations on Rings: Introduction

-Let $K$ be a field.
-In \cite[Chapter 7]{Efrat}, Ido Efrat defines localities on $K$ to be the disjoint union of all orderings and valuations.
-Any locality $\lambda$ induces a subgroup $G_{\lambda}$ of $K^*,$ namely Based on this, Efrat defines a finer relation on the set of all localities by declaring $\lambda_1 \leq \lambda_2 :\Leftrightarrow G_{\lambda_2} \leq G_{\lambda_1}.$ His main result from this chapter states that the set of all localities, equipped with this finer relation, forms a tree (cf. \cite[Corollary 7.3.6]{Efrat}).
-The aim of the present paper is to uniformly define a finer relation on the set of all orderings and valuations on a (not necessarily commutative) ring with $1,$ and to establish a tree structure theorem for a preferably large subset of this class.
+where $I_v := \{x \in K\colon v(x) > 0\}.$ This observation yields a coarsening relation $\leq$ on the set $\Lambda$ of all localities on $K,$ given by $\lambda_1 \leq \lambda_2 :\Leftrightarrow G_{\lambda_2} \leq G_{\lambda_1}.$ Efrat proves that $(\Lambda,\leq)$ forms a rooted tree (cf. \cite[Corollary 7.3.6]{Efrat}), i.e. a partially ordered set admitting a minimum such that for any locality $\lambda \in \Lambda$ there is a unique chain to that minimum.
+The main goal of the present paper is to improve this result on two levels.
+First of all, we generalise it from fields to not necessarily commutative rings (in this paper ring always means ring with unity).
+Secondly, we provide a uniform definition of $\leq$ and a uniform proof of the said tree structure.
 For this purpose we work with quasi-orderings.
-Basically, quasi-orderings and localities are the same object, except that the former class provides an underlying set of axioms.
-They were introduced in \cite{Fakh} for fields and in \cite{Mueller} for commutative rings with $1.$ The present paper is organized as follows: the subject of chapter 2 is to establish quasi-orderings on arbitrary unital rings (Definition \ref{qoring2} and Theorem \ref{dicho}).
-In the third chapter, we uniformly define a finer relation $\leq$ on the set of all quasi-orderings $\mathcal{R}$ on such a ring $R,$ which generalizes Efrat's notion from above (Definition \ref{defcoarse}).
-Moreover, we show that $(\mathcal{R},\leq)$ is a partially ordered set (Proposition \ref{tree1}).
-The aim of chapter 4 is to prove that given a prime ideal $\mathfrak{q}$ of $R,$ the set of all quasi-orderings with support $\mathfrak{q},$ denoted by $\mathcal{R}_{\mathfrak{q}},$ forms a tree (Definition \ref{tree} and Theorem \ref{treering}).
-Furthermore, we are investigating possible extensions of this tree structure theorem (Summary \ref{summary}).
-This investigation is continued in chapter 5, where we study special classes of quasi-orderings and their behavior with respect to $\leq$ (Definition \ref{specialqo} and Theorem \ref{subtree}).
-In the sixth and final chapter, we exploit the tree structure theorem to prove that the set of all orderings and valuations on $R$ can be realized by the spectrum of a commutative ring with $1$ (Theorem \ref{spectral}).
+Essentially, quasi-orderings and localities are the same objects, except that the former class is defined axiomatically.
+Quasi-orderings were introduced in \cite{Fakh} for fields and in \cite{Muller} for commutative rings.
+This paper is organised as follows: in section 2 we introduce quasi-orderings on rings and prove the dichotomy that they are either orderings or valuations.
+Section 3 deals with specific classes of quasi-orderings, namely special and Manis quasi-orderings.
+They provide a generalisation of the respective notions of ring valuations.
+In the fourth section, we uniformly define a coarsening relation $\leq$ on the set of all quasi-orderings on a ring $R,$ which generalises Efrat's one.
+The main goal of section 5 is to prove that, given a two-sided completely prime ideal $\mathfrak{q}$ of $R,$ the set of all quasi-orderings on $R$ with support $\mathfrak{q}$ forms a rooted tree.
+This investigation is continued in section 6, where we study the behaviour of special and Manis quasi-orderings with respect to $\leq.$ In the seventh section, we give applications of our tree structure theorem.
+We prove that the set $\mathcal{Q}(R)$ of all orderings and valuations on a ring $R$ can be realised by the spectrum of a commutative ring.
+Finally, in section 8, we establish that the coarsening relation $\leq$ yields a topology on $\mathcal{Q}(R).$ We conclude the paper by generalising the Harrison topology from the real spectrum to the quasi-real spectrum $\mathcal{Q}(R).$